mintedreward/heartmail/README.md

 - KYC (with $5.00 payment for ~ $1.25 cost per verification)
 - Upload avatar + description
 - Show documentation if you are signed in (and have therefore paid $5.00 + KYC)
-- oasian SPV
+- Coasian SPV
-- Coasian Keys
+- Coasian Forth
 - Coasian Messenger
 - Earn money for viewing ads
 - invitation affiliate system